bcit-ltc/infrastructure-documentation/docs/0_dev-workflow/getting-started-dev.md

     1. Open a browser and navigate to `localhost:8080`

-#### `docker compose`
+### `docker compose`

-When building single-purpose apps and connecting them in a "microservice" pattern, `docker compose` helps by creating a local dev environment that simulates the connected components that run in production.
+When developing a single-purpose app that runs as a component in a "microservice", `docker compose` helps by creating a local dev environment that simulates a microservice environment that runs in production.

 See [Docker Compose File Basics](https://takacsmark.com/docker-compose-tutorial-beginners-by-example-basics/#compose-file-basics) for a good overview of how `docker-compose.yml` files work.

 !!! example "Example postgres `stack.yml` for `docker compose`"